lzyzsd/bridle/README.md

 bower install bridle
 ```

-Then you can require it with require.js as you would normally do with any other AMD package
+Then you can require it with require.js as you would normally do with any other AMD package or just use the distributed files.

 ### Dependencies
 Bridle depends on d3.js and jquery.
 Make sure they are loaded before you load bridle.